 The first song on Frost‘s first album “Milliontown” is quite a head-turner.
 Starting out delicately and quietly, it soon launches into a symphony of bright colors, deeps lows, and flourishing lights.
 Being instrumental, it doesn’t have a whole lot to say, yet this song still serves more of a purpose than to rock our socks off.

 The song’s title is “Hyperventilate”, and I can’t help but think that this applies at least two ways.
 First, I feel like Frost is conveying an emotional state in which they can hardly breathe, not only because of the message they want to present, but also because of the emotions that are surging through them.
 Indeed, Frost‘s music is nothing if not a contrast of high/low and loud/quiet.

-Yet, perhaps we are the ones hyperventilating.
+Yet, second, perhaps we are the ones hyperventilating.
 We are unsure of the truth in our lives sometimes, and Frost is out to give us insight into some pretty dark and deep issues.
-Maybe we can’t breathe because we haven’t learned how yet.
+Maybe we can’t breathe because we haven’t learned how to do that yet.

 2. No Me No You